-Wing Haven Nature Preserve
+Natural Areas: Wing Haven Nature Preserve

-Wing Haven Nature Preserve is a large ACRES preserve comprised of at least three disjunct parcels that protect or partially protect several members of the Seven Sisters, a small constellation of lakes in central Steuben County.
-Trails totaling nearly two miles explore parts of the middle parcel; the south-central portion of the middle parcel contains several buildings used by the resident caretakers.
+Wing Haven is a large ACRES preserve comprised of at least three disjunct parcels that protect or partially protect several members of the Seven Sisters, a small constellation of lakes in central Steuben County.
+Trails totaling nearly two miles explore parts of the middle parcel; the south-central portion of that same parcel contains several buildings used by the resident caretakers.
 Interstate 69 is not far away and when the wind is from the west, highway noise is audible.
 Nevertheless, this is an attractive and interesting destination.

 Steuben County.
-From I-69 Exit 154, go south 0.4 miles on State Road 127, then east 0.4 miles on 400 North to a marked lot on the north side of the road.
+From I-69 Exit 354, go south 0.4 miles on State Road 127, then east 0.4 miles on 400 North to a marked lot on the north side of the road.

-North 41 42.064 West 84 59.618
+GPS: N 41 42.064 W 84 59.618